ivanilsonsoares/ivanilsonsoares/README.md

 # <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="50px"> Hi Devs!
 I’m Ivanilso Soares

-Graduated in Information Systems, front-end developer, a curious young man who likes to know new areas of technology, having an interest in UX and IU design, I'm from a city in the interior of Ceará, known as the city of faith
+Graduated in Information Systems, front-end developer, curious young man who likes to discover new areas of technology, with an interest in DevOps, UX and UI design, I am from a city in the interior of Ceará, known as the city of faith

  -   In search of challenges
  -   interest in design